Team

 What it costs now

-Finance teams spend the first two weeks of the following month reconciling, accruing, and commenting on variance.
+Finance teams spend much of the following month reconciling, accruing, and commenting on variance.

 Close does not finish until board papers are due, leaving no buffer for auditor questions.